Who this guide is for

 - The other person's telephone number and email address, if possible

-- A photograph of the other person, if required
+- A photograph of the other person, if needed

-The Notice of Family Claim must be served by personal service.
-This means that someone has to physically hand the form to the person who needs to receive it.
+The filed Notice of Family Claim must be served by personal service.
+This means that someone has to physically give the form to the person who needs to receive it.
 You can't do this yourself — someone else (who's at least 19) must serve it for you.
 This can be a friend or relative, or you can hire a professional process server.

 Serving by personal service

 Give the person serving the documents:

 - the other person's home and work addresses,

-- the other person's telephone number and email address (so the process server can contact them to arrange a time for service); and
+- the other person's telephone number and email address (so the person serving the documents can contact them to arrange a time for service); and

-If the process server has to use a photograph to identify the other person, you need to swear or affirm that the photograph is a "true likeness of the respondent."
+If the person serving the documents has to use a photograph to identify the other person, they need to swear or affirm that the photograph is a "true likeness of the respondent."

-The easiest way to do this is to add a short statement to your Affidavit — Desk Order Divorce when you come to it — you'll deal with this form in Step 4: Fill out the next forms.
-You can also fill out a separate Affidavit and have it sworn by a commissioner for taking affidavits, but that takes more time and comes with an additional fee.
+You can also add a short statement about this to your Affidavit — Desk Order Divorce when you come to it — you deal with this form in Step 5: Fill out the next forms.
+Or, you can fill out a separate Affidavit and have it sworn by a commissioner for taking affidavits, but that takes more time and comes with an additional fee.